- What is breast reconstruction?

 If you are thinking about breast reconstruction, either with an implant or flap, you need to know that reconstruction rarely, if ever, hides a return of breast cancer.
 You should not consider this a big risk when deciding to have breast reconstruction after mastectomy.

 As of early 2011, the US Food and Drug Administration (FDA) shared concerns that breast implants may be linked to a few cases of a rare kind of cancer, known as ALK1-negative anaplastic large cell lymphoma (ALCL).
 This concern is mainly based on some case reports and a single observational study.
 Other studies so far have not shown any significant link.
 ALCL has been noted between 1 and 23 years after implants, and usually responds well to treatment.
+It can show up as a lump or as a collection of fluid near the implant.
 More careful studies are needed to find out what link, if any, there is between this rare cancer and breast implants.

 Talk to your doctors about mammograms

-It’s important to have regular mammograms on your other breast at a facility with technologists and radiologists experienced in taking and reading mammograms.
+It’s important to have regular mammograms on your other breast.
 If your reconstruction uses an implant, be sure to get your mammograms done at a facility with technologists trained in moving the implant to get the best possible images of the rest of the breast.
 Pictures can sometimes be impaired by implants, more so by silicone than saline-filled.
 Be sure your technologist knows about your implants before starting the mammogram.